Everything2: Policies

 Some of the management regard Everything2 as a publication, to which authors submit content.
 Although Everything2 does not seek to become an encyclopedia, a substantial amount of factual content has been submitted to Everything2.

 Policy states that "Everything2 is not a bulletin board."
 Writeups which exist as replies to other writeups, or which add a minor point to them or which otherwise do not stand well alone are discouraged, not least because the deletion of the original writeup orphans any replies.
 This policy helps to moderate flame wars on controversial topics.

 Everything2 is not a wiki, and there is no direct way for non-content editors to make corrections or amendments to another author's article.
 Avenues for correction involve discussing the writeup with its author; petitioning a content editor; adding a note in a special "broken nodes" section; or superseding the original writeup with an original, stand-alone follow-up.

-Code of behavior

-Like other online communities, E2 has a social hierarchy and code of behavior.
-There is no explicit, written site policy on acceptable behavior, although the usual intolerance for trolling or hatemongering prevails, as is the case with most web-based communities.
-Bans have occurred for antisocial and/or insulting behaviour, albeit very rarely and only after a more personal approach to change the offender's behavior.
-Though these decisions are broadly accepted, some current and ex-members of the site believe that this amounts to mismanagement, and point to accumulation of disgruntled ex-users as evidence of a problem.

-Rarely, a noder will request their E2 account be locked, preventing them from logging in.
-The causes for this are equally varied as the causes for disruptive noders being forcibly locked out, and happens about as often.